Excalaibur

 1956

-Hacienda opens, on the site of Mandalay Bay.
-Fremont opens downtown.
-Elvis Presley performs at the New Frontier for an audience who did not care for him or his music.
+Elvis Presley performs at the New Frontier for an audience who did not care for him and his music.
 He returns in 1969 and performs 826 times at the International (now Hilton) for the next eight years.

 1958